contimatteo/SVM/README.md

 ### Literature

 *A support vector machine constructs a hyper-plane or set of hyper-planes in a high or infinite dimensional space, which can be used for classification, regression or other tasks.
-Intuitively, a good separation is achieved by the hyper-plane that has the largest distance to the nearest training data points of any class (so-called functional margin), since in general the larger the margin the lower the generalization error of the classifier.
-The figure below shows the decision function for a linearly separable problem, with three samples on the margin boundaries, called “support vectors”:*
+Intuitively, a good separation is achieved by the hyper-plane that has the largest distance to the nearest training data points of any class (so-called functional margin), since in general the larger the margin the lower the generalization error of the classifier.*

 [](https://link.springer.com/content/pdf/10.1007/BF00994018.pdf)